A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 - Notice your surroundings and breathing before beginning
 - Dedicate even a short period to write whatever weighs on your heart

-If you’re often on the move, keeping a small notebook to journal in a **Bullet Journal** style is a viable option.
+If you’re often on the move, keeping a small notebook to journal in a Bullet Journal style is a viable option too.
 Digital journalling works too, but handwriting has a grounding rhythm.
-The tactile flow and tangible outcome make it deeply satisfying, as the movement of pen (or pencil!) on paper reveals its own wisdom.
+The immersive flow, tactile nature and tangible outcome make it deeply satisfying.
+The movement of pen (or pencil!) on paper can reveal much more than the words.

 ---

 ### Timing and Consistency

-Some writers prefer to journal in the **morning** to catch insights and process what surfaced overnight.
+Some writers prefer to journal in the morning to catch insights and process what surfaced overnight.
 Recalling dreams and noting their associated emotions offers huge returns on investment, as dreams often reveal what our waking minds suppress.

-Others prefer to journal in the **evening** to process the day’s events — or even throughout the day.
+Others prefer to journal in the evening to process the day’s events — or even throughout the day.
 The most important factor is consistency.
 The best time to journal is the one we adhere to.

 A simple reflective structure to use daily: